Maximum Verbosity

 About the Show

 Wine!
 Women!
 And nanny goats!
-Songs and routines from the musical "Lokasenna," a raunchy celebration of divine hedonism!
+A raunchy celebration of divine hedonism!
 It's like the Ring Cycle, performed by the Marx Brothers.
 On acid.